demilade111/grocery-online-shopping-app-mircoservice/README.md

 To set up and run the Grocery Online Shopping App locally, ensure that you have the following prerequisites installed:

 - Docker: Used for containerizing the microservices.
-- Kubernetes: Required for orchestrating and managing the containers.
 - Node.js: Needed for local development and running the services.